 This is the most authentic homemade Italian Pappardelle Pasta Recipe.
-Follow the EASY step by step photo instructions and enjoy this therapeutic pasta making experience.
-Only 3 basic ingredients!
+Follow the easy step-by-step photo instructions and enjoy this therapeutic pasta-making experience.
+There are only three basic ingredients!

-Pappardelle are wide ribbons of gorgeous egg pasta that are simple and fun to make.
-If you've never made fresh pasta these egg noodles are a great place to start.
+Pappardelle is a simple and fun way to make wide ribbons of gorgeous egg pasta.
+If you’ve never made fresh pasta, these egg noodles are a great place to start.

 Homemade Pappardelle Pasta